 - Review outcomes of EL and SEL student performance relative to expected linguistic and academic progress.
 In grade level or subject matter teams, they will discuss student work, and identify areas of instructional practice that need strengthening based on student performance evidence.
-Key points of discussion will include effective feedback to students, and the effective use of observational protocols (e.g., TAS Schools CAASPP rubrics, ELD observation tools, SDAIE/access to core instructional observation tools) as a way to continually strengthen instructional practice.
-Priorities for professional development will be identified. - Examine patterns of EL and SEL student performance relative to expected linguistic and academic progress, as well as findings regarding program implementation.
-Instructional leadership will together determine professional development and other program support priorities, and develop and provide PD and program support focusing on the needs identified by English Learner Master Plan monitoring and evaluation.
+Key points of discussion will include effective feedback to students, and the effective use of observational protocols (e.g., Teaching and Learning Framework rubrics, ELD observation tools, SDAIE/access to core instructional observation tools) as a way to continually strengthen instructional practice.
+Support teachers in using the new ELD standards when lesson planning, delivering instruction and assessing student's language needs.
+Priorities for professional development will be identified that support that all teachers to effectively and efficiently incorporate the new ELD standards into their instruction and to monitor students' performance against the standards. - Examine patterns of EL and SEL student performance relative to expected linguistic and academic progress, as well as findings regarding program implementation.
+Instructional leadership and EL leadership will together determine professional development and other program support priorities, and develop and provide PD and program support focusing on the needs identified by English Learner Master Plan monitoring and evaluation.